Eric Bolling: Sinclair Broadcast Group

 Bolling began hosting America This Week, which is produced by Sinclair Broadcast Group and carried by their stations as a Sunday morning talk show, in 2019.
-At Sinclair, Bolling repeatedly promoted Trump's campaign to discredit voting by mail and baselessly suggested that mail-in voting was prone to fraud.
+At Sinclair, Bolling repeatedly promoted Trump's campaign to discredit voting by mail and noted that mail-in voting was prone to fraud.

-In 2020, Bolling conducted an interview for America This Week with Judy Mikovits, a discredited researcher featured in the video Plandemic.
-The video promotes baseless conspiracy theories regarding the coronavirus pandemic, and falsely suggests that Dr. Anthony Fauci, the U.S. government's chief infectious disease scientist, "manufactured" COVID-19.
-In the segment, Bolling also interviewed Mikovits's lawyer, the right-wing conspiracy theorist Larry Klayman.
-During the interviews, Bolling made no meaningful attempt to challenge Mikovits or Klayman on their claims.
-After the plans to air the segment on local Sinclair stations across the U.S. generated an outcry, Sinclair postponed the segment to "rework" it before dropping the segment entirely two days later.
+In 2020, Bolling conducted an interview for America This Week with Judy Mikovits, a researcher featured in the video Plandemic.
+The video promotes theories regarding the coronavirus pandemic, and suggests that Dr. Anthony Fauci, the U.S. government's chief infectious disease scientist, "manufactured" COVID-19.
+In the segment, Bolling also interviewed Mikovits's lawyer, Larry Klayman.
+After the plans to air the segment on local Sinclair stations across the U.S. generated criticism, Sinclair postponed the segment to "rework" it before dropping the segment entirely two days later.
 Bolling said he did not endorse Mikovits' claims.
 In January 2021, Sinclair announced the cancellation of the show.

 After his Sinclair program was canceled, Bolling launched a podcast co-hosted with former football player Brett Favre.

-Consideration of congressional runs
+Consideration of Congressional runs

-In June 2017, Bolling publicly mulled running as a Republican for U.S. Senate after his contract with Fox expired; Bolling opined that some Republicans were insufficiently right-wing.
-In early 2021, Bolling considered a congressional run in 2022, looking into a possible Republican primary challenge in South Carolina to either Representative Tom Rice (who voted to impeach Trump over his role in the 2021 United States Capitol attack) or Representative Nancy Mace.
+In June 2017, Bolling publicly mulled running as a Republican for U.S. Senate after his contract with Fox expired; Bolling opined that some Republicans were insufficiently right wing.
+In early 2021, Bolling considered a Congressional run in 2022, looking into a possible Republican primary challenge in South Carolina to either Representative Tom Rice (who voted to impeach Trump over his role in the 2021 United States Capitol riot) or Representative Nancy Mace.